Harsha-Vardhan2005/agentic-ai-career-copilot/README.md

 ### 📄 AI-Powered Resume Analysis
 - **Not just basic PDF parsing** — intelligent scoring system that evaluates your resume
-- Provides detailed **pros and cons** based on YOUR specific skills and interests
+- Provides detailed **pros and cons** based on provided specific skills and interests
-- Contextual feedback aligned with your career profile and target roles
+- Contextual feedback aligned with career profile and target roles
-- Identifies gaps between your resume and your stated goals
+- Identifies gaps between your resume and stated goals

 ### 🗺️ Personalized AI Career Roadmap
-- Generates customized learning paths based on **your unique profile**
+- Generates customized learning paths based on user's unique profile
-- Roadmap adapts to your skills, interests, experience level, and career aspirations
+- Roadmap adapts to  skills, interests, experience level, and career aspirations
 - Step-by-step guidance on what to learn, when to learn it, and why it matters
-- Smart skill prioritization based on your individual career trajectory
+- Smart skill prioritization based on individual career trajectory

 ### 🤖 Agentic AI Career Assistant
 - Maintains persistent career memory across sessions